 - Evidence that you have successfully passed the Education Course

-- A Type 3 CAS Audit Report.
-Your report should include detailed explanations and calculations to provide evidence of your decision making.
+- A Type 3 CAS Audit Report you have written, which should include detailed explanations and calculations to provide evidence of your decision making.

 If you are unable to submit a Type 3 CAS Audit report, you may submit a Type 2 Energy Audit as defined in AS/NZS 3598.2:2014 for assessment to obtain provisional accreditation until you have carried out a Type 3 CAS Audit.
 All forms and related evidence should be submitted to CEP for processing.

-This accreditation is based on the Compressed Air Systems Audit Standard pdf
+- This accreditation is based on the Compressed Air Systems Audit Standard.

-Energy Master General Guidance for Applicants (PDF) – This general guidance document includes all the details you need to know in the process of becoming an Accredited Energy Master professional.
+- Energy Master General Guidance for Applicants (PDF) – This general guidance document includes all you need to know in the process of becoming an Accredited Energy Master professional.
 It shows the general procedures, suggests useful tips and outlines fees and timeframes.

-Accreditation’s are valid for 5 years before Reaccreditation is required.
+Accreditations are valid for five years before Reaccreditation is required.